Mike Duggan: Personal life

-Duggan was married to Mary Loretto Maher for over 30 years, and has four adult children with her (Mary, Eddie, Carolyn, and Patrick).
-In May 2019, Duggan and Maher released a joint statement confirming that they planned to end their marriage, and Loretto filed for divorce.
+Duggan was married to Mary Loretto Maher for over 30 years, and they had four children.
+In May 2019, Maher filed for divorce.
 The divorce was finalized on September 17, 2019.

 On June 29, 2021, Duggan announced his engagement to Dr. Sonia Hassan, a professor of obstetrics and gynecology at Wayne State University School of Medicine.
 Duggan and Hassan had been publicly linked prior to his divorce from Maher, and their relationship was the subject of public scrutiny and whether Duggan and the city gave preferential treatment to a program that Hassan led at Wayne State University.
 He married Hassan in 2021.